ardeora-cmu/lab9-MapReduceAndSpark/README_Jumbo2.md

 Verify this with the "ls" command.

-4. For testing, calculate PI with the following commands:
+4. For testing, calculate PI with the following command:

 ```
 hadoop jar /usr/local/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.1.jar pi 10 100000

 ```
 Twenty mappers may be employed with the following:
 ```
 hadoop jar /usr/local/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.2.1.jar pi 20 100000
 ```

 Verify: Did the system compute a reasonable value of PI?

 How did we use parallelization to compute Pi?
 See the course slides.

-Verify: Check port 8050.
-Did your job run to completion?

 5. Normally, to upload files, we will use "scp" (secure copy) to transfer files to the cluster.